Workout guides

 Putting progressive overload to work doesn’t mean you have to switch up your entire routine every month.
 Here are some practical, straightforward ways to make it work:

-• Increase Weight: One of the classic ways to pump up the challenge.
-Once you can complete all your sets and reps with solid form, add a small weight increase next time.
+• Increase Weight: One of the classic ways to increase intensity is to slowly add weights on each week without losing your form.
+Once you can complete all your sets and reps with solid form.
+Increase weight to help stimulate muscle growth.

 • Add Sets: Another way is to add a set.
 Instead of three sets, move to four with the same weight and reps and notice the difference.

-• Change the Tempo: Slowing down a movement—for instance, taking longer on the lowering phase of a squat—keeps your muscles under tension longer and gives intensity a boost.
+• Change the Tempo: Slowing down a movement—for instance, taking longer on the lowering phase of a squat—keeps your muscles under tension longer.
+This will naturally increase contractions and boost intensity.

-Tracking your progress matters a lot here.
-Use a workout log, an app, or simply jot notes in your phone to remember where you finished last time.
-This helps you keep pushing forward, even if it’s just a little bit more with each session.
+Tracking your progress.
+Use a workout log, an app, or simply add notes in your phone to remember where you finished last time.
+This helps you keep pushing forward, even if it’s just a little bit at a time each session.

 Programming Examples That Use Progressive Overload